Nominations are sought for UNESCO/Guillermo Cano World Press Freedom Prize 2011

 The prize is intended to reward journalists who have shown dedication in the name of freedom of expression and information and to afford them the international recognition they deserve.
 Awarded annually, the Prize is marked by a ceremony and the winner is presented with the sum of US$25,000.

-Next year's prize will be awarded in Australia, during the World Press Freedom Day conference which will take place on 3 May.
+The 2011 Prize will be awarded during the World Press Freedom Day conference, which will take place in May.

 How to submit your nomination

 Nominations for the Prize should be submitted by filling out the form below in English or French and sending it before 15 February 2011 by normal mail or by email to:

 Division for Freedom of Expression, Democracy and Peace

 1, rue Miollis